Spanning Tree Autoregressive Visual Generation: Method

-Furthermore, the spanning tree enables the exposure of bidirectional context to the AR model while preventing it from being exposed to unnecessary sequence orders for inference.
-It is known that the number of spanning trees asymptotically follows $\exp(N \cdot z_G)$ as $N \rightarrow \infty $ where $z_G$ is a constant defined by the lattice type, $z_G \approx 1.166$ for our regular taxicab lattice~\cite{shrock2000spanningtrees}.
-Therefore, the number of spanning trees exhibits exponential growth with $N$, a distinctly smaller sample space compared to the $N!$ sample space of random permutations.
-Still, the uniform spanning tree can be efficiently sampled based on the loop-erased random walk, also known as Wilson's algorithm~\cite{wilson1996generating}.
+However, the sequence order of traversing the uniform spanning tree from the corners naturally moves towards the central region from the corner while predicting adjacent tokens to the prefix.
+Furthermore, it is known that the number of spanning trees asymptotically follows $\exp(N \cdot z_G)$ as $N \rightarrow \infty $ where $z_G$ is a constant defined by the lattice type, $z_G \approx 1.166$ for our regular taxicab lattice~\cite{shrock2000spanningtrees}.
+Therefore, the number of spanning trees exhibits exponential growth with $N$, a distinctly smaller sample space compared to the $N!$ sample space of random permutation.
+Still, the uniform spanning tree can be efficiently sampled based on the loop-erased random walk, also known as Wilson's algorithm, requiring $O(N \log N)$ time for sampling a uniform spanning tree in the 2D lattice~\cite{wilson1996generating}.